MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 ## i3 window manager

-Qubes comes with a very well configured custom build of the [i3 window manager](https://i3wm.org), and it is a match made in heaven.
+Qubes comes with a very well configured custom build of the [i3 window manager](https://i3wm.org), and it is a match made for the gods.
 The installation is trivial, by simply executing in dom0: `sudo qvm-dom0-update i3 i3-settings-qubes`.
 Next time when logging in with username and password, click on the `XF` circle in the top right corner, and select `i3 wm`.
 The experience is almost identical to the regular i3wm setup, however, each VM will have it's own color scheme around the borders of the i3 window.
 The d-menu navigation [mod + d] has a list of the favorite applications, starting with the name of the VM, following with the software itself, but because of the use of dom0 alias', this is not often used.

 One increadible useful combination of i3 + Qubes is the function of the scratchpad.
-This is a window that is usally hidden, any application can be put into this window, and on demand, it is revelaed on whatever workscreen the current view is.
+This is a window that is usally hidden, though any application can be put into this window, and on demand, it is revelaed on whatever workscreen the current view is.
 This is especially useful when a dom0 terminal is in the scratchpad, from which the alias' can be called.
-In the `~/.config/i3/config` file, add two lines `bindsym $mod+SHIFT+o move scratchpad` to move any window into the scratchpad, and `bindsym $mod+o scrachpad show`.
+In the `~/.config/i3/config` file, add two lines `bindsym $mod+SHIFT+o move scratchpad` to move any window into the scratchpad, and `bindsym $mod+o scratchpad show` to show the window.just
 On an empty workspace, open a dom0 terminal [mod + ENTER], then move it to the scratchpad [mod + SHIFT + o].
 Now, on whatever workscreen you are, reveal the scratchpad [mod + o], execute a dom0 command, and hide the scratchpad again [mod + o].